-Fear is a four-letter word.
+I consider “fear” a four-letter word.
 Imagine the difference if the human race could strike it once-for-all from its vocabulary.
 Alas—that won’t happen so long as we’re warm and breathing.
-There’s an enemy prowling about whose mission is to prevent us from being all and experiencing all that God has planned for us.
-And fear is one of his major tactics:
+A spiritual enemy prowls about, and his mission is to prevent us from being all and experiencing all that God has planned for us.
+Fear is one of his major tactics:

 Fear for our kids’ well-being.